dargles/Trimsite/Trimsite/trimsite/documentation/readme.txt

 3) The boilerplate code required for each page is provided by a template file called "template.html".
 This is held in <trimsite/templates>.
 The boilerplate code includes all the page header stuff and footer stuff.
-The menu boilerplate code is also contained in <trimsite/templates> in two PHP "partials".
+The menu boilerplate code is also contained in <trimsite/templates> in five PHP "partials".

 4) All the information that is repeated from page to page throughout the site